 - 1 1/2 cups plus 2 tablespoons cake flour

 - 1 1/2 teaspoons baking powder

-1 teaspoon salt
+- 1 teaspoon salt

-1/3 cup unsalted butter, melted
+- 1/3 cup unsalted butter, melted

-3/4 cup firmly packed dark brown sugar
+- 3/4 cup firmly packed dark brown sugar

-2 firm but ripe peaches, pitted and sliced (I removed the peel as well)
+- 2 firm but ripe peaches, pitted and sliced (I removed the peel as well)

 In a large bowl beat together the butter and granulated sugar until fluffy.
 Beat in the eggs, egg white, and vanilla, and beat for 2 to 3 minutes.
 Mix in the milk.

 Pour the melted butter into the bottom on the greased cake pan and tilt the pan around so the butter evenly coats the bottom.
 Sprinkle the brown sugar evening over the butter.
 Arrange the peach slices on the bottom of the pan, on top of the butter and brown sugar in one even layer.

 Pour the cake batter over the peaches and spread evenly in the pan.
 Bake until a cake tester inserted in the center of the cake comes out clean, 35-40 minutes.

-Let coo for 10 minutes.
+Let cool for 10 minutes.
 Place a serving platter upside down on top of the pan.
 Using oven mitts invert the platter and pan together in one swift motion.
 Give it a gentle shake, if needed, until the cake releases onto the platter.
 Cut into wedges to serve.